 It is free to sign up for an account on both Coinbase and Coinbase Pro.
 To sign up and receive $10 of free Bitcoin use this link.

 Since Coinbase Pro offers more features it is available in less regions due to regulations.
-For example Coinbase Pro is not available in the US states Wyoming, Hawaii, and Minnesota.
-Take a look at the following list of supported areas to see if your region is supported.
+Take a look at the following list of supported locations to see if your region is supported.